gbm1015/deep-learning-challenge/README.md

 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
 With the knowledge of machine learning and neural networks, and using the features in the provided dataset (mentioned below), a binary classifier was created that can predict whether applicants will be successful if funded by Alphabet Soup.

-Alphabet Soup's business team provided a CSV dataset, charity_data.csv, that containd more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+Alphabet Soup's business team provided a CSV dataset, charity_data.csv, that containd 34,300 organizations that have received funding from Alphabet Soup over the years.
 Within that dataset were a number of columns that captured metadata about each organization.
 The columns included the following information:
    - EIN and NAME = The 2 identification columns.
    - APPLICATION_TYPE = Alphabet Soup application type.
    - AFFILIATION = Affiliation sector of industry.